-5. Open valve on LPG cylinder and check all connections for leaks by wetting the fittings with a solution of soap and water.
+7. Check all connections for leaks by wetting the fittings with a solution of soap and water.
 Bubbles which appear or bubbles which grow indicate that a leak exists.
 If a leak exists at a fitting then turn off the valve on the cylinder and tighten the fitting.
 Turn the valve back on and recheck the fitting with the soap and water solution.
 If the leak continues or if the leak is not at a fitting then do not use the generator and contact customer service.

-- The LPG hose included with this unit works with standard 20, 30, and 40 pound LPG tanks. - Verify the requalification date on the cylinder has not expired. - Always position the cylinder so the connection between the cylinder valve and generator inlet won't cause sharp bends or kinks in the LPG hose.
+- The LPG hose included with this unit works with standard 20 and 30 pound LPG tanks. - Verify the requalification date on the cylinder has not expired. - Always position the cylinder so the connection between the cylinder valve and generator inlet won't cause sharp bends or kinks in the LPG hose.